NiceColors/nicecolors_portfolio/README.md

 # Portfolio

-This is a personal portfolio website built with Next.js and other modern web technologies.
+This is a personal portfolio website built with Next.js / Typescript / NextUI and TailwindCSS
 ![image](https://github.com/user-attachments/assets/d3bfc1d4-eab8-413c-a0b7-b05901a23087)